Ghost gums standing in the dry red country of Central Australia

 Agricultural families live by seasons and generations.
 The industry that looks after their wealth runs on a different clock entirely.

-There's nothing inherently wrong with any of that.
-But it's worth being honest about what it is.
+There's nothing much wrong with any of that.
+But it's the industry's clock, not the client's.

 The long view

-There's a kind of busy in this industry that masquerades as care.
-A flurry of trades.
-A wall of reports.
-An adviser who is, somehow, always doing something.
+There's a quieter part to this, too.
+You can stop being busy.
+There's a kind of busy in this industry that masquerades as care: a flurry of trades, a wall of reports, an adviser who always seems to be doing something.

 Troy Armstrong